 There are hidey holes I would not have necessarily visited and cleaned of rust/salt buildup/unclassified smelly substances had I not needed to follow Neon on his explorations of any opening.
 Like having a toddler in the home, there are safety considerations that were made because of him; such as keeping things secured, keeping doors jammed, closing cupboard drawers, and these also worked to make ‘Opal Lady’ a safer place for us.

 Neon would be surprised to learn that he filled the role of peacemaker/communications officer.
 I often started conversations with “Neon isn’t happy with this [insert situation here]…”, and Peter would often say things like “Doesn’t Neon need [water/food/litter changing] now…”.
-Actually, I think Neon wouldn’t have been at all surprised, as he knew he was He was the Centre of our small ship.
+Actually, I think Neon wouldn’t have been at all surprised, as he knew He was the Centre of our small ship.

 Unfortunately, it was Neon’s time to leave us, but he has left an almost tangible furry shaped hole in ‘Opal Lady’, and we miss him dearly.